 Clearly, vaccines are one of the best tools we have to keep kids healthy, but the effectiveness of immunization programs depends on availability.
 You can receive inexpensive or free vaccines through many local public health clinics and community health centers, and campaigns to vaccinate kids often hold free vaccination days.

 Read Your Child's Immunizations for details about each recommended immunization.
-Also, the CDC's National Immunization Program maintains a website dedicated to helping consumers evaluate information about vaccinations from sources in the media and on the Internet.
+You also can visit the CDC's National Immunization Program website for more information about vaccinations.

-And talk with your doctor about which immunizations your child needs — working together, you can help keep your child healthy.
+And talk with your doctor about which immunizations your kids need — working together, you can help keep your family healthy.

 Reviewed by: Elana Pearl Ben-Joseph, MD